codurance/site/src/_posts/2019-04-30-state-of-the-art-jenkins-github-docker.md

 ## Setting the stage

-For the last two years I've worked on a Node.js project using GitHub for source management, Jenkins for continuous integration, and a [custom built tool](https://mergermarket.github.io/cdflow/) based on Docker and Terraform for the deployment.
+For the last two years I've worked on a Node.js project.
+We used GitHub for source management and Jenkins for continuous integration.
+We also had a [deployment tool](https://mergermarket.github.io/cdflow/) based on Docker and Terraform.

-We have done a few improvements to the configuration during this time and one of the changes that had a positive impact was to run the CI pipeline on branches and to see the feedback in GitHub.
+We have done a few improvements to the configuration during this time.
+One of the changes that had a positive impact was to run the CI pipeline on branches and to see the feedback in GitHub.

-Checking the outcome of the build before merging a PR prevented a lot of breakages due to tiny mistakes; like forgetting to run the linter or to add a new file.
-Later on, once we started automating the update of dependencies (see [Taming dependabot by Christopher Eyre]({{ site.baseurl }}/2019/02/29/taming-dependabot)), the feedback enabled a quicker and safer automation.
+Checking the outcome of the build before merging a PR prevented a lot of breakages due to tiny mistakes.
+Like forgetting to run the linter or to add a new file.
+Once we decided to automate the update of dependencies the feedback made it quick and safe.
+Read [Taming dependabot by Christopher Eyre]({{ site.baseurl }}/2019/02/29/taming-dependabot)) for that part of the story.

 In this post I'm going to explain how to configure a Continuos Integration and Deployment Pipeline using:

-* Jenkins, specifically the Multibranch Pipeline plugin, and a Jenkinsfile for the build configuration
+* Jenkins for the build configuration.
+The Multibranch Pipeline for creating the builds.
+A Jenkinsfile for deciding what to execute in each build
 * GitHub to store the sources, check the build output, and to merge branches to master
-* Docker to isolate the build from the environment it is run into, be it a developer machine or a Jenkins node
+* Docker to isolate the build from the execution environment.
+Be it a developer machine or a Jenkins node

 ## Features